Victims of Nazi Germany: Slavs

-Serbs and Slovenes

 The Slavs were one of the most widely persecuted groups during the war, with many Poles, Belarusians, Russians, Ukrainians, Slovenes, Serbs and others killed by the Nazis.
+According to Bohdan Wytwycky, an estimated 3 million Ukrainians and 1.5 million Belarusians were killed by the Nazis for racially-motivated reasons.

 The Nazis' genocide and brutality was their way of ensuring Lebensraum ("living space") for those who met Hitler's narrow racial requirements; this necessitated the elimination of Bolsheviks and Slavs:

 The Nazi revolution was broader than just the Holocaust.
 Its second goal was to eliminate Slavs from Central and Eastern Europe and to create a Lebensraum for Aryans ...
 As Bartov (The Eastern Front; Hitler's Army) shows, it barbarised the German armies on the eastern front.
 Most of their three million men, from generals to ordinary soldiers, helped exterminate captured Slav soldiers and civilians.
 This was sometimes cold and deliberate murder of individuals (as with Jews), sometimes generalised brutality and neglect ...
 German soldiers' letters and memoirs reveal their terrible reasoning: Slavs were 'the Asiatic-Bolshevik' horde, an inferior but threatening race.

 Polish people

 Polish priests and civilians in Bydgoszcz's Old Market Square, 9 September 1939.
 The Polish Church experienced brutal persecution under Nazi occupation.

 The Nazi occupation of Poland was among the most brutal of the war, resulting in the murder of more than 1.8 million ethnic Poles and about 3 million Polish Jews.
-The six million Jewish, Roman Catholic and Orthodox Poles represented nearly 22 percent of the country's population.
-Poles were one of Hitler's first extermination targets, as he outlined in a 22 August 1939 speech to Wehrmacht commanders before the invasion.
+The Polish victims represented nearly 22 percent of the country's population.
+In a 22 August 1939 speech to Wehrmacht commanders a week before the invasion of Poland, Hitler said, "Kill without pity or mercy all men, women and children of Polish descent or language....
+Be merciless.
+Be brutal.
+It is necessary to proceed with maximum severity.
+The war is to be a war of annihilation."

 Intelligentsia, socially prominent, and influential people were primarily targeted, although ethnic Poles and other Slavic groups were also killed en masse.
 Hundreds of thousands of Roman Catholic and Orthodox Poles were sent to Auschwitz-Birkenau and other concentration camps, and the intelligentsia were the first targets of the Einsatzgruppen death squads.
 The anti-Polish campaign culminated in the near-complete destruction of Warsaw, ordered by Hitler and Himmler in 1944.
 The original assumptions of Generalplan Ost were based on plans to exterminate around 85% (over 20 million) of ethnically Polish citizens of Poland, with the remaining 15% to be used as slaves.